History of Haiti: Gang violence

 On 7 July 2022, massive clashes between two rival gangs began in Cité Soleil, an impoverished and densely populated neighborhood of Port-au-Prince.
 Thousands of families had to hide inside their homes, unable to get food or water; dozens of residents were killed by stray bullets.
 A week of gang violence left at least 89 people dead.
 Since an oil terminal that supplies the capital and all of northern Haiti is located in Cite Soleil, the clashes had a devastating effect on the region's economy.

 On 11 October 2022, Henry and his cabinet requested the deployment of foreign troops to oppose the gangs and anti-government demonstrations in Port-au-Prince.
 On 15 October, the United States and Canada sent armored vehicles and military equipment to aid the Haitian government.

 On 2 March 2024, gangs attacked two prisons in Haiti, including the country's largest penitentiary, and allowed prisoners to escape.
 This was a part of a wave of attacks that the gangs carried out while prime minister Henry traveled to Kenya to finalize an agreement under which that country would send 1,000 police officers to help restore order to Haiti.
 The goal of the gangs, according to Jimmy Chérizier, a gang leader known as Barbecue, is to overthrow what remains of the government.

 On 4 March, armed gangs attacked the heavily fortified Toussaint Louverture International Airport, exchanging gunfire with police and the Haitian Armed Forces in an attempt to take control of the facility after rumors that Henry would return to the country, fueling speculation that an alliance between rival gangs is forming to overthrow the Haitian elite.

 On 12 March, prime minister Ariel Henry said that he would resign when a transitional presidential council was created.
 On 25 April 2024, as the Transitional Presidential Council was sworn in, he presented his resignation in a letter signed on 24 April in Los Angeles.
-Henry's outgoing Cabinet appointed Economy and Finance Minister Michel Patrick Boisvert as interim prime minister.
+Henry's outgoing Cabinet appointed Economy and Finance Minister Michel Patrick Boisvert as acting prime minister.